bitcoin-computer/monorepo/packages/lib/README.md

 </font>

-You should see "Counter value: x" where x is blank at first, then 0 and then 1.
+You should see "Counter value: x" where x is * at first, then 0 and then 1.

 ## Connect to a Bitcoin Computer Node